16:9 aspect ratio: Properties

 Producers can also choose to show even wider ratios such as 1.85:1 and 2.4:1 within the 16:9 DVD frame by hard matting or adding black bars within the image itself.
 Some films which were made in a 1.85:1 aspect ratio, such as the U.S.-Italian co-production Man of La Mancha and Kenneth Branagh's Much Ado About Nothing, fit quite comfortably onto a 1.77̅:1 HDTV screen and have been issued as an enhanced version on DVD without the black bars.
-Also many digital video cameras have the capability to record in 16:9.
+Many digital video cameras also have the capability to record in 16:9.

 Common resolutions

-Common resolutions for 16:9 are listed in the table below:
+Common resolutions for the 16:9 ratio:

-Countries

-Europe

-In Europe, 16:9 is the standard broadcast format for most digital SD TV channels and all HD broadcasts.
-Some countries adopted the format for analogue television, first by using the PALplus standard (now obsolete) and then by simply using WSS on normal PAL broadcasts.